kanisterio/kanister/docs/examples.rst

   # Update the helm repo list
   $ helm repo update

+  # install the database (helm V2)
+  $ helm install --namespace "<app-namespace>"  --name "cassandra" incubator/cassandra --set image.repo=kanisterio/cassandra --set image.tag=0.22.0 --set config.cluster_size=2

-  # install the database
+  # install the database  (helm V3)
-  # replace app-namespace with the namespace you want to deploy the cassandra app in
+  $ kubectl create namespace <app-namespace>
   $ helm install --namespace "<app-namespace>" "cassandra" incubator/cassandra --set image.repo=kanisterio/cassandra --set image.tag=0.22.0 --set config.cluster_size=2

+You can notice that we are using a customized image of Cassandra to get it installed and the only reason we are doing that is because we have to use some Kanister tools on top of the standard Cassandra image that will help us in taking backup and restore of the database.

+So, in the customized image we are using standard Cassandra as base image and then just installing some Kanister tools for ex ``kando`` and an other tool ``restic``.

 Backup and Restore of Cassandra